NauvalPerdana/MPI-Python-Numeric/README.md

 # MPI-Numerics

-## Guide to Creating Master and Slave for Open MPI on Ubuntu Desktop
+## Guide to Creating Master and Slave for Open MPI with Numeric Python Code on Ubuntu Desktop

 This guide outlines the steps to create a master and slave, configure SSH, configure NFS, install MPI, and the related steps to run numeric code on Ubuntu Desktop.